 Stephanie Wojtkowski, B.A.

 Stephanie Wojtkowski has a B.A. in Education and has successfully completed the Aim4Excellence National Director Credential.
-She directed a registered ministry for 15 years.
-She’s also had experience working as a lead teacher for two and three-year-olds.
+She directed a registered ministry for 15 years in South Bend and also has experience working as a lead teacher for preschool, two and three-year-olds.
 Stephanie conducts classroom and agency PQAs and is a reliable Infant, Toddler, K-3 and Upper elementary CLASS assessor.
 She coaches center directors in best practice for their programs and trains preschool teachers in many aspects of the HighScope curriculum.
 At The Family Connection office, she inputs CLASS assessment data and processes ECAP grants.
 Stephanie’s favorite quote is “Often when you think you are at the end of something, you’re at the beginning of something else.” -Fred Rogers